 Small- and Medium-Capitalization Companies Risk.
 The Fund is exposed to small- and medium-capitalization companies indirectly which subjects the Fund to the risks associated with such companies.
 Small- and medium-capitalization companies may be more volatile and more likely than large-capitalization companies to have narrower product lines, fewer financial resources, less management depth and experience and less competitive strength.
-Returns on investments in securities of small- and medium-capitalization companies.
+Returns on investments in securities of small- and medium-capitalization companies could trail the returns on investments in securities of large-capitalization companies.